DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 ## Actions

 ### PolicySetDefinitions_ListBuiltIn
-Gets all the built in policy set definitions.
+This operation retrieves a list of all the built-in policy set definitions.

 ```js